 The statute of limitations is the time period that the law allows for asserting a claim.
 If a claim is not brought within the time period allowed by the statute of limitations, it will be barred.
-This means that even if you have a clear cut case against someone arising out of an automobile accident, the court will dismiss your claim if you do not file it within the time period allowed by the statute of limitations.
+This means that even if you have a clear cut case against someone arising out of a personal injury, the court will dismiss your claim if you do not file it within the time period allowed by the statute of limitations.
 Once a claim is barred by the statute of limitations, there is no chance of resurrecting it.

 The idea behind imposing a statute of limitations for bringing claims is to prevent stale or old claims from hanging over the head of a business or person indefinitely.
 Also, as time passes, evidence is harder to gather, witnesses disappear or die and documents get destroyed.
-Thus, it would make the defense of claims difficult if not impossible if a claim could be brought for an automobile accident which occurred 10 years ago.
+Thus, it would make the defense of claims difficult if not impossible if a claim could be brought for a personal injury which occurred 10 years ago.

 Different states may refer to the statute of limitations periods using different words.
 For instance, in the statute of limitations is call the prescriptive period.
 If a case is prescribed, it is beyond the statute of limitations.
-Not knowing the specific time period in which to bring a claim is not an excuse.
-For these reasons, it is important to determine at the beginning of the review whether there is a potential problem with prescription.
+Moreover, the statute of limitations to institute a claim may be different for different types of personal injuries.
+Many states have a statute of limitations period that is different for auto claims that it is for medical malpractice claims.
+Federal maritime claims may also be different from state personal injury claims.

 In Texas, Alabama, and Georgia, automobile accident claims must be brought within 2 years from the date of the accident.
 Florida has a 4 year statute of limitations for automobile claims.
 Mississippi has a 3 year statute of limitations as does Maryland, Massachusetts, Michigan and North Carolina.
 These time periods are changed every so often.
 You should check with a lawyer in your state to determine the applicable statute of limitations for your claim.